 - Redness and soreness of skin and gills

 This disease is also caused by a parasite, Ichthyobodo.
-This parasite thrives in cold water temperature and it’s very difficult to diagnose the disease in the early stages.
+This parasite thrives in cold water temperatures and it’s very difficult to diagnose the disease in the early stages.
 The most common treatment for costia is mixing 3 to 4 grams of salt in one liter of water and dipping the affected fish in the salt water.

 Symptoms of Costia